Bogle dance: Music

 The Bogle dance move is associated with music in the reggae genre, specifically dancehall music.
 Original reggae music developed from rocksteady music in the 1960s by the organ shuffle.
 The revolution in rocksteady music was brought forth by Bunny Lee and was characterized by fast-paced and rock-like songs.
 Songs that came from rocksteady include: "Say What You're Saying" (1967) by Clancy Eccles, "People Funny Boy" (1968) by Lee Scratch Perry, and The Pioneers' 1967 hit single, "Long Shot Bus' Me Bet."

-Other genres that influenced Reggae’s new sound were R&B, Dub, Toasting, and Ska: all of which contribute their own instruments, rhythm, or sound to the new dancehall reggae genre.
-With the instant global popularity of Bob Marley and Peter Tosh’s peaceful and soothing tunes, people started turning their heads towards Reggae because of songs such as “I Shot the Sheriff,” and “One Love.”
-Marley’s songs continue to be played on the radio today.
+Other genres that influenced Reggae's new sound were R&B, Dub, Toasting, and Ska: all of which contribute their own instruments, rhythm, or sound to the new dancehall reggae genre.
+With the popularity of Bob Marley and Peter Tosh’s works, people started listening to Reggae.
+Because of songs such as “I Shot the Sheriff,” and “One Love.”
+Marley's songs continue to be played on the radio today.

 The turn from casually listening to reggae style music to dancing to reggae was brought forth in 1980 through Gerald Levy.
 Mr. Levy would create moves on the dance floor and then teach others how to do them.
 Dancehall moves are notable for characteristically suggestive and sensual movements of the hips and rolling of the body.
 Even though these dance styles quickly became popular in Jamaica, not until the 1990s was the new dancehall style of reggae music welcomed worldwide.

 Levy helped the crossover to dancing by making up the exotic moves that he was later known for.
 This dancehall music grew to incorporate new beats and sounds like electronic music and sampling.
 This new style of reggae often included a DJ rapping and singing to up-tempo rhythms.
 This combination of music and dance quickly became a popular weekend hobby for the young people of Jamaica and, later, the world.